knpuniversity/ansible/knpu/symfony-console-commands.md

 if not exists".
 Use the `command` module.
 For the value... we need to know the path to that `bin/console` file.

-This is another good spot for a variable! create a new one called `symfony_console_path` set to `{{ symfony_root_dir }}/bin/console`.
+This is another good spot for a variable!
+Create a new one called `symfony_console_path` set to `{{ symfony_root_dir }}/bin/console`.

 Use that in the command: ``{{ symfony_console_path }} doctrine:database:create --if-not-exists``.